September (band): 1975–1979

 September was formed in Ljubljana in 1975 by organist Tihomir "Pop" Asanović and vocalist Janez Bončina, both of them already prominent figures on the Yugoslav rock scene.
 During the 1960s Asanović was a member of the band The Generals, which performed mostly abroad, in clubs.
 After The Generals disbanded in 1971, Asanović joined the band Time and later performed with the pop rock band Pro Arte on several of their Soviet Union tours.
 He released two solo albums and was a founding member of the supergroup Jugoslovenska Pop Selekcija (Yugoslav Pop Selection), which led to the forming of September.
-Bončina, who, for a period of time, played for Yugoslavia national under-21 football team, formed his first band with Tomaž Domicelj, who would later rise to fame as a singer-songwriter.
+Bončina, who, for a period of time, played for Yugoslavia national under-21 football team, formed his first band, Helioni (The Helions) with Tomaž Domicelj, who would later rise to fame as a singer-songwriter.
 Benčina graduated from the Ljubljana Academy of Fine Arts and for a period of time wrote about rock music for various magazines.
 At the beginning of 1968 he joined the band Mladi Levi as a guitarist, and, after the band's vocalist left the group, switched to vocals.
 He sang in the last lineup of The Generals and managed to release three solo 7" singles.
-After these releases, he formed the band Srce (Heart), which released only one 7" single, "Gvendolina, gdo je bil?" / "Zlatna obala" ("Gwendolina, Who Was That?" / "Golden Shore"), the title track becoming a minor hit.
-After Srce disbanded, he joined Asanović's Jugoslovenska Pop Selekcija.
+After these releases, he formed the band Srce (Heart), which released only one 7" single, "Gvendolina, kdo je bil?" / "Zlatna obala" ("Gwendolina, Who Was That?" / "Golden Shore"), the title track becoming a minor hit.
+After Srce disbanded, he joined Asanović's Jugoslovenska Pop Selekcija and appeared as a vocalist on both of Asanović's solo albums.

-Besides Asanović and Bončina, the first lineup of September featured trumpeter and violinist Petar Ugrin, drummer Ratomir "Ratko" Divjak, bass guitarist Čarli Novak and saxophonist and percussionist Braco Doblekar, all of them already notable names of Yugoslav music.
+Besides Asanović and Bončina, the first lineup of September featured trumpeter and violinist Petar Ugrin, drummer Ratomir "Ratko" Divjak, bass guitarist Karel "Čarli" Novak and saxophonist and percussionist Braco Doblekar, all of them already prominent names of Yugoslav music.
 Ugrin graduated from Ljubljana Academy of Music.
-He was previously a member of Mladi Levi and Jugoslovenska Pop Selekcija and performed with Korni Grupa on their 1972 concert on the Montreux Jazz Festival.
+He was previously a member of Mladi Levi and Jugoslovenska Pop Selekcija and performed with Korni Grupa on their 1972 concert at the Montreux Jazz Festival.
 He was a member of jazz groups Pop-Jazz Ljubljana and Trumpets & Rhythms Unit, performing with them on a large number of jazz festivals in Yugoslavia and abroad.
 For a number of years he played violin in Slovenian Philharmonic Orchestra and trumpet in RTV Ljubljana Dance Orchestra and, for a period of time, worked as a professor on the jazz institute of the University of Music and Performing Arts in Graz, Austria.
 Divjak was a student of the Graz University of Music and Performing Arts and a former member of the bands Dinamiti, BP convention and Time.
-Novak previously played both in The Generals and Srce and was at the time of Septembar formation a studio musician.
+Novak previously played both in The Generals and Srce and was at the time of September formation a studio musician.
 Doblekar was formerly a member of The Generals, Srce, Pro Arte and Jugoslovenska Pop Selekcija, and had also played with RTV Ljubljana Big Band.